Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Discussion

 We then employ the energy-dependent coherence to select the coherence component across different Fourier frequency ranges.
 From this analysis, we derive the covariance spectra for both long- and short-time scales.
 By calculating the ratio of the covariance spectra between these two timescales, we uncover a low-frequency excess at high energies (see Fig. \ref{fcov}).

 Furthermore, we fit the covariance spectra for both timescales, using the model {\tt Tbabs*(diskbb+Nthcomp)}, to quantitatively characterize the covariance spectra (see Fig. \ref{cov_ratio}).
 The parameters obtained from the short-timescale covariance spectrum are generally consistent with those from the long-timescale covariance spectrum, except for the electron temperature.
-The evolution of electron temperature differs notably between the two timescales (see Fig. \ref{cutoffe}).
+Specifically, the electron temperature measured on the long timescale is significantly higher than that measured over the short timescale.
+Moreover, the evolution of electron temperature differs notably between the two timescales (see Fig. \ref{cutoffe}).
 The electron temperature associated with long-timescale variability is higher than that associated with short-timescale variability, indicating a deficit in hard X-ray variability on the short timescale.
 Specifically, the electron temperature for the long-timescale covariance spectrum remains relatively constant throughout the hard state, while the short-timescale electron temperature initially decreases before exhibiting a distinct increase.
 Thus, the evolution of the electron temperature for short timescale variability directly influences the evolution of the covariance ratio.
-This suggests that the increase in covariance ratios above approximately 30 keV is due to a deficit of hard X-ray variability on short timescales.
+In this case, we suggests that the increase in covariance ratios above approximately 30 keV, corresponding to the hard excess on long timescales, is caused by a deficit of hard X-ray variability on short timescales.